AlbertoCuadra/HTR-solver-website-test/README.md

-# Combustion Toolbox website
+# HTR solver website - TEST

-The source code of Combustion Toolbox is in its own [repository](https://github.com/AlbertoCuadra/combustion_toolbox).
+The source code of the HTR solver is in its own [repository](https://github.com/stanfordhpccenter/HTR-solver).
 This repository is used to build the website and the documentation of the project.

 ## Getting started
 ```terminal